MisterY/music-site/drums/time.md

 ### Ash Soan

-2018-09-11, Ash Soan, Zildjian Experience Days at Klangfarbe: Playing without drum sound in the mix.
+2018-09-11, Ash Soan, Zildjian Experience Days at Klangfarbe:
+Playing without drum sound in the mix.
 Relying only on tactile feedback.
-This may help improve time.

 ## Odd Meters